TRAVEL DESTINATION: Bratislava, Slovakia, Europe

 When I moved to live in Bratislava, Slovakia, some years ago, I quickly turned from a tourist to a local.
 There was a certain easiness with the whole move, and the change felt the right thing to do.
 Living in a new city quickly became natural.
 I blended in pretty fast.
 I learned to love the city vibe and all that Bratislava offered.

 The first thing that now pops into my head when I think back of those couple of years I spent there, are the beautiful people.
 Women are exceptionally pretty and men are just so genuinely nice.

-At that time of my life, I didn’t have many opportunities to pursue my love for travel and apart from the capital city I didn’t explore much of the Slovakia.
-Enjoying Bratislava and near places was mostly what I could squeeze in during the weekends.
+At that time of my life, I didn’t have many opportunities to pursue my love for travel and apart from the capital city I didn’t explore much of Slovakia.
+Enjoying Bratislava and near places were mostly what I could squeeze in during the weekends.

 If you have a look at the map of Slovakia, you’ll realize that closeness to Austria (and Vienna), Czech Republic and Hungary is what makes Bratislava quite an attractive city.
 If nearby, then sure make the trip and stop here for a day or a weekend.
 Take time to explore the area, get the impression of the local culture, people, attractions, and the general vibe.

 I hope my suggestions below can help you get the most out of the time spent in the capital of Slovakia.